 - renovation, alterations, and mechanical changes and fuel system installation and replacement valuation is determined by the project cost;

-- the fee schedule will then be applied to the calculated fee; if the Fire Code Office cannot determine project value using the valuation schedule or the construction estimate, an hourly fee of $95 (minimum of 2 hours) will be charged;
+- the fee schedule will then be applied to the calculated fee; if the Fire Marshal cannot determine project value using the valuation schedule or the construction estimate, an hourly fee of $95 (minimum of 2 hours) will be charged;

 - the plan review fee for home day cares is $150;

-- the plan review fee for a relocation review is $150;
+- the plan review fee for R-3 assisted living facilities (5 or less residents) is $150;

 - the minimum fee for other uses requiring administrative approval, such as impairments, code modifications, and footing/foundation is $150;